 That's pretty much it!
 All you need to do to finalize this workflow is test it a few times.
 Once you're feeling good about it all, change your GTM tag to fire on "all pages:"

 This blog may have gotten a bit technical, but you should hopefully see how you can use automation to fill in the gaps between your Marketo forms, Intercom chats, and GTM website tags.
 By stitching together the data, you can identify otherwise anonymous users and help your SDRs know who they are talking with.
 These are warmed-up leads who have demonstrated clear interest in your company’s products or services, and could become valuable opportunities for your sales team.

 One last addition: I recommend going back and watching the example video showing the end result at the top of this post.
 Notice that little pop-up on the Thank You page after the form submit?
 That has a link in it to book an SDR meeting mapped to the email used in the form.
 We call this "Insta-book," and it’s already started to bring in meetings to our eager SDR team.

-Follow this blog because the next edition of Automation Growth Hacker might just be an in-depth post explaining how to build Insta-book for your Thank You pages.
-After all, your next big sales deal could be that Neon Ninja Turtle from New York City ;) And if you’d prefer not to wait, you can see specific examples of how a GAP can help you connect the data dots among your revenue apps by joining a weekly demo.
+Follow this blog because the next edition of Automation Growth Hacker might just be an in-depth post explaining how to build 'instabook' for your Thank You pages.
+After all, your next big sales deal could be that Neon Ninja Turtle from New York City ;) You can also see specific examples of how a GAP can help you connect the data dots among your revenue apps by joining a weekly demo.